artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 By merging the responsibilities of a `UIView` and `UIViewController` into a Component, there is a consistent way to work with all aspects of your app.

-To try undestand this, Let's take a trivial example.
+To try to undestand this, let's take a trivial example.
 Downloading some data from the network and showing it on a screen.

 In UIKit-world you would:

--   Create a `UIViewController` which makes the API request on it's `viewDidLoad`
+-   Create a `UIViewController` which makes the API request on its `viewDidLoad`
 -   While the request is sent you present a set of views for loading
 -   When the API request has returned you remove the loading screen
 -   You take the data from the request and create a view hierarchy then present that

 In React you would:

--   Create a component which makes the API request on it's `onMount`
+-   Create a component which makes the API request on its `onMount`
 -   While the request is sent you render another component for showing loading
 -   The results come back and you change your "state" on the main component with the API request
 -   The state change re-runs your render method, which passes the API "state" down to the component for your page